el1t/material-theme-jetbrains/README.md

 _EAP releases only partly supported_

 ## Installation
+_Not on the plugin repository at this time.
+To install, load the zip (or build it yourself) using the "Install plugin from disk" option._

 1. [Open the Settings/Preferences dialog](https://www.jetbrains.com/idea/help/accessing-settings.html#openIdeSettings) (OSX/Unix: <kbd>⌘,</kbd>, Windows: <kbd>Ctrl+Alt+S</kbd>)
 2. In the left-hand pane, select **Plugins**.
 3. Click **Browse repositories...** and search for `Material Theme UI`